 Never bet against America.Warren Buffett

 Berkshire Hathaway’s annual shareholder’s meeting yesterday was surreal.
-The dreary atmosphere was palpable, with the absence of the more than 40 thousand enthusiastic folks that usually attend, and most notably Charlie Munger whose wit and wisdom were sorely missed.
+The dreary atmosphere was palpable, with the absence of the more than 40 thousand enthusiastic folks that usually attend – most notably Charlie Munger whose wit and wisdom were sorely missed.
 No events, no displays, no mascots, no crowds or cameras eagerly following Buffett’s golf cart around.
-The obvious reason being the extraordinary measures put in place to contain the spread of a pandemic, which of course weighed on the dialogue, despite Buffett’s standard, though more detailed, attempt at laying out the optimistic case for America.
-I certainly believe Buffett’s two hour monologue, with only a few words on slides to go by, and subsequent three hour question and answer session, while going through only one glass of coke, was a remarkable feat in an of itself.
+The obvious reason being the extraordinary measures put in place to contain the spread of a global pandemic, which of course also weighed on the dialogue despite Buffett’s standard, though more detailed, attempt at laying out the optimistic case for America.
+I certainly believe Buffett’s two hour monologue, with only a few words on slides to go by, and subsequent three hour question-and-answer session, while going through only one glass of coke, were remarkable feats in an of themselves.
 The stamina of the 89 year old is awe-inspiring.
 I, as well as many others, am glad he and Charlie are in good health, despite their rather innutritious diets.
-Living a stress-free life may in fact be the secret to outweighing the nutritional detriment of added sugars.
+Living a stress-free life may in fact be the secret to longevity, outweighing the nutritional detriment of added sugars.
 Note taken.

 Buffett has done more for the investing community than any other person ever.
-Of course, he didn’t get to where he is without being hugely influenced by others, but the longevity and publicity of his teachings have been instrumental for the field.
-He has said he wants his tombstone to engrave, “Teacher” and he undoubtedly deserves it.
-Speaking of, it’s somewhat depressing that the world celebrates iconic individuals post mortem.
+Of course, he didn’t get to where he is without being hugely influenced by others, but the longevity and publicity of his teachings have been instrumental.
+He has said he wants his tombstone engraved with, “Teacher” and he undoubtedly deserves it.
+Speaking of, it’s somewhat depressing that the world celebrates iconic individuals post-mortem.
 It’s a shame they don’t get to realize and appreciate the considerable impact they’ve had on so many to the fullest extent.
 Celebrations do happen, and the annual shareholders meetings showcase the appreciation and reverence people have for Buffett and Munger, but less than they should.
 I bet the outpouring of love and admiration for Kobe Bryant would’ve surprised even he, though I recognize tragedies are impossible to predict.

 I am not an expert on Buffett or Berkshire.
-I don’t think Buffett is always right, nobody is; though I do think he’s right a lot of the time, as his track record clearly shows.
-Of course his track record has become less than stellar in recent times, but that doesn’t diminish the incredible decades prior.
+I don’t think Buffett is always right – nobody is – though I do think he’s right a lot of the time as his track record has clearly shown.
+Although Berkshire’s stock price has notably lagged the S&P in the recent decade, that doesn’t diminish the incredible outperformance in the decades since inception.
 It’s more difficult to continue to bat over 0.400 or win scoring titles later in your career, but the greatest can still be better than most.
 This meeting shows he still is.

-The main message was clear: I don’t know what the economic impact of the shutdown will be, and nobody does, because the probabilities are incredibly wide and impossible to accurately discount, but don’t bet against America over the long run.
+The main message was clear: I don’t know what the economic impact of the shutdown will be – nobody can – because the probabilities are incredibly wide and impossible to accurately discount, but don’t bet against America over the long run.
 I’d say that’s pretty straightforward, reasonable, and backed up by the facts.
 He added, “You can bet on America, but you’re going to have to be careful on how you bet.”
+Wise words.
 As always, he’s subjectively weighing the probabilistic outcomes and positioning Berkshire accordingly.
 Is the economy experiencing a massively negative and widespread disruption?
-Unmistakably.
-Does the stock market mirror the economy in the short run?
+Obviously.
+Does the stock market mirror the economy?
 Negative.
 Should it?
 That’s for each investor to answer.

 In my opinion, there are a lot of hot takes from the meeting that are clear misconceptions, as nuance is oftentimes overlooked.
 Although I don’t expect to change anybody’s mind, these are my judgments on just some of those takeaways, and, as always, I reserve the right to be wrong.